GluuFederation/docs/source/index.md

 ---

-## Available under Gluu Support License
+## Included with Gluu VIP Subscription

 ### Cluster Manager
 GUI tool for installing and managing a highly available, clustered Gluu Server infrastructure on VMs.